luh-dreezy/D-vibe-Recipes/README.md

 *The app is fast and has all variety of recipes though limited to 20 recipes per search.

+*Its not limited to anyone nor is it age restricted.

 ## 🔗 Links
 [![API used](https://img.shields.io/badge/api_fetched_from-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://developer.edamam.com/edamam-docs-recipe-api)
 [![icons_from](https://img.shields.io/badge/icons_from-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://ionic.io/ionicons/usage)